ANSHURAJ11/LAMMPSatOU/README.md

 	module av

+If you want to know about a specific software program, e.g., LAMMPS, type

+	module av lammps

+or

+	module spider lammps

 To load a specific program so that you can use it, type

 	module load XXX

-where `XXX` is the program name as shown by `module av`.
+where `XXX` is the program name as shown by `module av` or `module spider`.
 To check what modules you have installed, type

 	module li

-If you only want to know about a specific software package, e.g., LAMMPS, type

-	module spider lammps

-Note: As a general rule, the `module load XXX` command needs to be typed again each time you log into your OSCER account.
+Note: As a general rule, the `module load XXX` command needs to be typed each time you log into your OSCER account.
 To avoid that, write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
 Then the next time you log in, you don't need to retype `module load XXX`.

 ## OU VPN (optional)